 Second, you’ll need to submit a damage report to your post office in your local area (please bring your ID such as a driving license).

 Once two damage reports are received by Japan Post, they will investigate and inform the sender the result of their investigation.
-When a compensation payout is received at our store, we’ll ask you to resend the damaged item back to Tokyo (you’ll be reimbursed for the shipping fee) and upon arrival of the item, a replacement will be dispatched to the address of the customer.
+When a compensation payout is received at our store, we’ll ask you to resend the damaged item back to our Tokyo warehouse and upon arrival of the item, a replacement will be dispatched to the address of the customer.
 Please note that the replacement cannot be sent to a different person or address under no circumstance.

 Assistance with your claim won’t be available if: